 John Pizer, Louisiana State University: Dream and Prophetic Projection in Andreas Gryphius’s Historical Tragedies: Traces of the Symbol

-Tom Willard, The University of Arizona: The Dream World’s Map, Directions, and Visit in Thomas Vaughan’s Lumen de Lumine (1651)
+Tom Willard, The University of Arizona: Fantasy, Imagination, and Vision in Thomas Vaughan’s Lumen de Lumine (1651)

 In a book subtitled “A New Magicall Light Discovered and Communicated to the World,” the Welsh alchemist Thomas Vaughan included a remarkable engraving of his own design.
 Entitled “Scholae Magicae Typus,” it offered an “image of the school of magic” or what he called an emblem or map of this school.
 Although the engraving has been widely reproduced, its sources have not yet been identified, nor has the Latin text he offered as a partial explanation.
 This paper will trace both image and text to early German books of Rosicrucianism and will suggest how the engraving’s vignettes trace different varieties of consciousness that Vaughan associates with initiation into secrets of nature.
 The paper will place the workings of fantasy, imagination, and vision within the context of classical faculty psychology but also in that of contemporary theories of esoteric thinking, including that of Wilhelm Schmidt-Biggemann.